 I only read the introduction, but this seems interesting so I want to come back to it.

 Read 1/4 of this with no prerequisite knowledge and enjoyed at first, but got increasingly annoyed as they kept whining about psychoanalysis without explaining their own system in a way I could understand.
-I've since studied around the book a lot, but haven't fully come back to try reading it again.
+I've since studied around the book a lot, but haven't fully come back to it beyond the first few chapters.

 Will come back when I'm in the mood.